 Small business owners wear many hats, and the biggest challenge isn't any single function — it's making marketing, sales, and operations work together as a coherent system.
 When these three areas are siloed (even in a team of five), leads fall through cracks, customer experience suffers, and growth stalls.
+For more on this, see 10 Big Ideas That Could Change the Future.

 Key Takeaways